thomcc/mentat-places-test/README.md

 I didn't expect this, but the output mentat DB is somewhat huge.
 My input places DB is around 13MB (and it contains bookmarks too, although only a couple hundred, the lions share here is certainly the places data).

 The output of my mentat DB is around 61MB (which also contains what probably amounts to a negligable number of bookmarks).
-It compresses about 57% under `lz4 -1`, and only slightly better for `-9`. zstd -22 manages to reduce it to around 17MB, but it's still substantially larger than places.sqlite for reasons I don't understand.
+It compresses about 57% under `lz4 -1`, and only slightly better for `-9`. `zstd -22` manages to reduce it to around 17MB, but it's still substantially larger than places.sqlite for reasons I don't understand.

 Edit: I thought about it some and realized that maybe the usage of `:db/fulltext true` is responsible so I redid without that and found that performance was somewhat better (only around 5 minutes to build the DB), but the database file itself was 80MB!!.
-No idea.
+I don't have any idea as to why it would be this way.

 ### Queries